qcaml/qcaml/README.md

 ## Presentation

-QCaml for Quantum (O)Caml is a library for simulating quantum algorithms.
+QCaml for Quantum (O)Caml is a lightweight library to experiment with quantum states, gates and simulating quantum algorithms.
 It provides n-qubit registers, quantum gates (Pauli, Hadamard, rotations, CNOT), measurement with state collapse, and interactive Bloch sphere visualization.

 > [!IMPORTANT]
 >